A hematoma is a localized swelling filled with blood. It is caused by a break in the wall of a blood vessel Ear hematomas in dogs are not uncommon.

 The swollen area usually feels warm and squishy, like a bag of fluid.
 Your veterinarian will examine the ears for signs of any problems that may have set off head shaking, such as an ear infection or a bite wound.

-If an ear hematoma is not treated, the ear flap can eventually scar up, resulting in a deformed ear that may be prone to infections.
+What happens when you don’t address your dog’s hematoma?
+The ear flap can eventually scar up, resulting in a deformed ear that may be prone to infections.

 Swelling (Edema) in Dogs